 With the introduction of on-demand services in Healthcare; it has single handedly dealt and resolved most of the issues.
 Now medicines are just a matter of few clicks away from the patient.

-There are apps which provide you with every medical requirement.
+There Healthcare Service apps provide you with every medical requirement.
 Some of them are as below.

 Doctor on demand